7 Customer-Friendly Ways to Increase E-Commerce Revenue

 About three-quarters of consumers get frustrated when e-commerce promotions appear to have nothing to do with their interests.
 To keep them engaged, you need to use information you’ve collected about past purchases, browsing history, cart contents, and even self-service interactions to suggest relevant products.

-At the same time, nearly half of Millennials expect brands to customize offers to suit their needs, and 39% will go out of their way to use a customized offer.
 In addition to using data to personalize the promotions you show consumers, remember the advice from Tip #2 above and make them usable across multiple channels.
 For example, allow customers to load an online coupon onto a loyalty card so they can redeem it in-store, or offer a deal in real time by sending a smartphone notification when consumers are close to a physical store.